Where are you moving to?

 The Fair Housing Act (FHA)

-The FHA first passed into law in 1968, ensures that tenants with disabilities can secure housing without facing discrimination.
-This law applies to ESA, prohibiting landlords from denying tenants solely because of having one present even in no-pet apartments.
-Reasonable accommodations should be made for tenants providing documentation supporting ESA ownership to ensure equal access.
+The FHA, first passed into law in 1968, protects tenants with disabilities against discrimination when searching for housing.
+This also extends to ESA owners: Landlords cannot turn them away solely based on having one present, even in no-pet apartments.
+Reasonable accommodations must be provided for tenants who provide documentation supporting ESA ownership in order to guarantee equal access.

 Landlord Rights and Responsibilities

-While landlords cannot deny housing or charge extra fees for ESAs, they may request proper documentation as per FHA.
-Landlords cannot ask tenants about specific details regarding their disabilities or request access to medical records without first notifying tenants.
+While landlords cannot deny housing to ESAs or charge extra fees for them, as per the Fair Housing Act.
+Landlords cannot question tenants about specifics regarding their disabilities without first notifying them, nor gain access to medical records without first notifying tenants.

 Can an Apartment Deny an ESA?